nefarius/ViGEm.github.io/docs/Community-Support.md

 # Community and Support

 !!! attention "Don't email developers for support requests"
-    It's sad that it has to be addressed but please use the resources below to seek help, free help has to happen via **public** channel, thank you for understanding 🥰 Messages in violation of this simple request will be discarded without any further comment 👮
+    It's sad that it has to be addressed but please use the resources below to seek assistance, **free support** has to happen via **public channels**, thank you for understanding 🥰 Mails in violation of this simple request will be discarded without any further comment 👮

 Struggling with some project and need help?
 We've got you covered!
 In addition to the articles on this site there's the possibility of human interaction 😉